gulpetl/gulp-etl-tap-csv/README.md

 ### Usage
 **gulp-etl** plugins accept a configObj as the first parameter; the configObj will contain any info the plugin needs.
-For this plugin the configObj is the "Options" object for [csv-parse](https://csv.js.org/parse/), described [here](https://csv.js.org/parse/options/).
+For this plugin the configObj is the "Options" object for [csv-parse](https://csv.js.org/parse/), described [here](https://csv.js.org/parse/options/); the only difference is that the "columns" property cannot be falsey, since it would result in arrays being returned for each row instead of objects.
+A falsey value for columns will be overridden to true.

 ##### Sample gulpfile.js
 ```